kriskowal/uncommonjs/promises/specification.md

 returned values and thrown exceptions respectively.
 Once a promise has become resolved, it cannot be resolved again, so a promise's fulfillment value or rejection reason are guaranteed to be the same across multiple observations.
-Although the identify of the value or reason cannot change, their properties may be mutable.
+Although the identity of the value or reason cannot change, their properties may be mutable.